PointerToObject/OSDev-IDE/README.md

 ### Prerequisites

 - Windows 10 or 11
-- Visual Studio with .NET Desktop workloads
+- Visual Studio (for building the IDE itself)
-- Required OS toolchains (documented in the `docs/` folder)
+- No external compiler is required — OSDev-IDE provides its own

 ### Installation